-So, before you splash out (or splash on) let’s break down the options for you…
+So now you know the basics, let's break down the three main options for you...

 Eau de Toilette (EDT)

-Looking for a great entry point into discovering a new favourite scent?
-Then an EDT is a pretty good place to start.
-Usually containing less than 10% essential oil you’ll find an EDT has a lower price point yet is simply perfect for everyday use.
-The lighter, uncomplicated scent will usually last on your skin for up to 4 hours - so make sure you pop your EDT in your bag for a mid-day top up!
+If you're searching for a new scent, then an Eau de Toilette is always a great place to start.
+The perfect entry point into the world of fragrances, an EDT usually contains less than 10% essential oil and is ideal for everyday use.
+The lighter, uncomplicated scent will usually last on the skin for around 4 hours, so make sure you pop your EDT into your bag for a mid-afternoon top up!

 Eau de Parfum (EDP)

-With a higher concentration of essential oils (totting up to around 15% to 20%) an EDP provides a richer, deeper scent than an EDT.
+With a higher concentration of essential oils (totting up to around 15% to 20%) an Eau de Parfum provides a richer, deeper scent than an Eau de Toilette.
 This makes it a very popular choice amongst those who want a perfume with longevity and you should be able to enjoy the scent on your skin for around 5-6 hours.
 So, if you’re looking for something that is more ‘date night’ then ‘everyday wear’ opt for a luxurious Eau de Parfum.

 What else is available?

-For a real touch of decadence, a ‘parfum’ has a higher concentration of essential oils than both an EDT and an EDP with over 15% aromatic compounds present.
-These incredible scents pack a real punch, and will often come with a matching price tag, due to their pure essential oil content.
+For a real touch of decadence, a ‘parfum’ has a higher concentration of essential oils than both an EDT and an EDP with over 15% essential oils present.
+These incredible fragrances pack a real punch, and will often come with a matching price tag, due to their pure essential oil content.